List of largest volcanic eruptions

 The 1991 eruption of Mount Pinatubo, the largest eruption since 1912, is dwarfed by the eruptions in this list.

 In a volcanic eruption, lava, volcanic bombs, ash, and various gases are expelled from a volcanic vent and fissure.
 While many eruptions only pose dangers to the immediately surrounding area, Earth's largest eruptions can have a major regional or even global impact, with some affecting the climate and contributing to mass extinctions.
 Volcanic eruptions can generally be characterized as either explosive eruptions, sudden ejections of rock and ash, or effusive eruptions, relatively gentle outpourings of lava.
 A separate list is given below for each type.

-There have probably been many such eruptions during Earth's history beyond those shown in these lists.
-However erosion and plate tectonics have taken their toll, and many eruptions have not left enough evidence for geologists to establish their size.
+There have likely been many such eruptions during Earth's history beyond those shown in these lists.
+However, erosion and plate tectonics have taken their toll, and many eruptions have not left enough evidence for geologists to establish their size.
 Even for the eruptions listed here, estimates of the volume erupted can be subject to considerable uncertainty.